-"Under the leadership of the State Surgeon General, the Department of Health tasked a diverse group of partners with creating a blueprint for action, culminating in Florida's State Health Improvement Plan (SHIP).
-The five-year SHIP sets out goals for Florida's public health system."
-Behavioral Health is priority number six in the SHIP plan.
+Florida's surgeon general charged a varied group of partners to create a health improvement blueprint for the state, which ultimately became Florida's State Health Improvement Plan (SHIP).
+SHIP is a five-year plan that details specific goals for Florida's public health system.
+Behavioral health is priority No. 6 in the SHIP plan.

-Figure 11 - State Health Improvement Plan
+CITY PHARMAC

-Figure 11 - State Hea lth Improvement Plan SHIP PRIORITY 6 Behavioral Health- Includes Mental Illness & Substance Abuse oubstance Abuse Mental and emotional well-being enables individuals to realize their own abilities, cope with the normal stresses of life, work productively and contribute to his or her community.
-Goal BH1 Reduce mental, emotional and behavioral health disorders in children through improved identification and treatment of behavioral health disorders in parents who come in contact with the child welfare system.
+SHIP PRIORITY 6

+Behavioral Health- Includes Mental Illness & Substance Abuse

+Mental and emotional well-being enables individuals to realize their own abilities, cope with the normal stresses of life, work productively and contribute to his or her community.

+Goal Reduce mental, emotional and behavioral health disorders in children through improved identification and treatment of behavioral health disorders in parents who come in contact with the child welfare system.

 Strategy BH1.1 Increase the number of child welfare-involved families with access to behavioral health services.
-Strategy BH1.2 Increase the number of people trained in mental health first aid to identify, understand and respond to signs of mental illness and substance use disorders in the community.
-Goal BH2 Decrease the number of newborns experiencing neonatal abstinence syndrome.
+Strategy Increase the number of people trained in mental health first aid to identify, understand and respond to signs of mental illness and substance use disorders in the community.

+Goal BH2 ${\bf Decrease\ the\ number\ of\ newborns\ experiencing\ neon at al\ abstinence\ syndrome.}$ ---------- --

 Strategy BH2.1 Increase the number of pregnant women in treatment for opioid disorders.

-Goal BH3 Reduce the number of opioid overdose deaths among individuals with opioid use disorders.
+Goal BH3 Reduce the number of opioid overdose deaths among individuals with opioid use

 Strategy BH3.1 Increase access to naloxone to individuals at risk of witnessing or experiencing an opioid-related overdose by distribution of naloxone kits in emergency departments, among first responders, and emergency responders.

 Goal BH4 Reduce the number of deaths by suicide in Florida.
-Strategy BH4.1 Provide training on the prevention of suicide and related behaviors to community and clinical service providers.
+Strategy Provide training on the prevention of suicide and related behaviors to community and clinical service providers.
 Strategy BH4.2 Increase suicide prevention efforts for high-risk populations.
-Strategy BH4.3 The Florida Department of Health, in partnership with the Florida Department of Children and Families, will quarterly convene a group of subject matter experts to develop messaging and initiatives around suicide surveillance data from the Florida Violent Death Reporting System.
+BH4.3 The Florida Department of Health, in partnership with the Florida Department of Children and Families, will quarterly convene a group of subject matter experts to develop messaging and Strategy initiatives around suicide surveillance data from the Florida Violent Death Reporting System.